top of page

 I offer this land acknowledgement not as a formality, but as an act of living respect, accountability, and connection.

 I live and work on Treaty 6 Territory, the traditional and ongoing lands of the Cree, Dene, Saulteaux, Nakota Sioux, Blackfoot, and the Métis Nation of Alberta (Region 4).
-This place has been a home, gathering ground, and source of life for Indigenous Peoples long before colonial occupation—and it remains so today.
+This place has long been a home, a gathering ground, and a source of life for Indigenous Peoples, and it remains so today.

 My presence here is shaped by intergenerational memory, ongoing learning, and a commitment to decolonial practice.

-Treaty 6 was not the end of colonization—it was part of a system that displaced and attempted to erase Indigenous Peoples, cultures, and governance.
-Those impacts are not historical—they are present.
-I acknowledge this truth as part of my responsibility to hold space for healing, sovereignty, and justice—not only in my work, but in my relationships and actions.
+Treaty 6 was not the end of colonization.
+It exists within a broader system that displaced and attempted to erase Indigenous Peoples, cultures, and governance.
+These impacts are not confined to the past.
+They are ongoing.
+I hold this truth as part of my responsibility to make space for healing, sovereignty, and justice, not only in my work, but in my relationships and actions.

-This acknowledgement is not the work—it is a beginning.
+This acknowledgement is not the work.
+It is a beginning.
 I remain committed to listening, unlearning, and honoring the voices, leadership, and rights of Indigenous Peoples with humility and respect.
+I aim to not cause harm and to walk gently in this life.

 Know where you are and the history of where you live, work and play!